DanielMikh/TelegramBot/README.md

 # TelegramBot for Committee for Urban Planning and Architecture of the City of St. Petersburg.
 # Client and admin interfaces are realised in it.
-# data storage system is built on the basis of JSON format
+# Data storage system is built on the basis of JSON format.